 Fundamentals of Logistics and Supply Chain Management:

 This course provides doctoral students with an overview of key issues.
-Topics covered include inventory control, forecasting, procurement, and the growing role of information technology in logistics and supply chain management.
+Covered topics include inventory control, forecasting, procurement and the growing role of information technology in logistics and supply chain management.

 Supply Chain Management Research:

 Particularly valuable for students without a master’s degree, this course introduces the basics of research design and methodology.
-Students learn to frame research questions, generate a hypothesis, and properly collect, analyze, and interpret data.
+Students learn how to frame research questions and generate a hypothesis as well as how to properly collect, analyze and interpret data.